DustVoice/DustArch/DustArch.typ

 > sudo modprobe vboxdrv
 ```

-and add the user which is supposed to run `> virtualbox` to the
+and add the user which is supposed to run #cmd("> virtualbox") to the
 `vboxusers` group

 ```fish